fusion-flow/gesture-recognizer-model/README.md

 # Gesture Recognition Using a Neural Network

-The code in the repository is for creating a neural network for gesture recognition.
+The code in the repository is for creating a neural network for gesture recognition with the use of [Google Mediapipe Gesture Recognizer](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer).
 It will recognize gestures from numbers 1-10 with a reliable accuracy.
 The model used over 4000 datapoints of hand landmarks with its corresponding gesture for train and test phases.

 ## How to Run